Kingxukai/linux/Documentation/userspace-api/media/dvb/fe_property_parameters.rst

 Used only on ATSC-MH.

-Version number of the FIC (Fast Information Channel) signaling data.
+Version number of the woke FIC (Fast Information Channel) signaling data.

-FIC is used for relaying information to allow rapid service acquisition by the receiver.
+FIC is used for relaying information to allow rapid service acquisition by the woke receiver.

 Possible values: 0, 1, 2, 3, ..., 30, 31